Artists

 www.mariazimpel.pl

-Tin Yeung Huen
+Huen Tin Yeung (Cliff)

 I am a freelance choreographer and dancer and rent a fixed number of hours in the studio for training and my own projects.
 I develop a meditative dance practice there, work with charkas, chi-gong as well as concept development of my project “A glimpse of the pain from what we’ve called home”, “Safe haven” funded by DIS-TANZ-SOLO.